Specification of bridge steelwork

 - Part 2: Technical requirements for steel structures

-Conformity with the requirements in Part 1 (which are general statements, referring to the other Parts for detailed technical requirements), when formally declared, permits CE marking of the structure.
+Conformity with the requirements in Part 1 (which are general statements, referring to the other Parts for detailed technical requirements), when formally declared, permits UKCA marking of the structure.

 The technical requirements in Part 2 are comprehensive, covering all types of structural steel (including stainless steel) and types of structure (buildings, bridges, masts, cranes etc.).
-It includes references to European standards for products, welding, testing and corrosion protection.
-Products manufactured in accordance with harmonized European Standards are individually CE-marked.
+It includes references to British standards for products, welding, testing and corrosion protection.
+Products manufactured in accordance with UK Designated Standards are individually UKCA marked.

-The MPS expects that the grade and quality of most products will be given on drawings, with reference to the product standards that are listed within the reference standards in BS EN 1090-2.
-Some particular requirements, such as surface conditions, are recommended, along with requirements for traceability (bridge steelwork generally requires traceability by piece for the principal components).
+The SHW expects that the grade and quality of most products will be given on drawings, with reference to the product standards that are listed within the reference standards in BS EN 1090-2.
+Some particular requirements, such as surface conditions, are stated, along with requirements for traceability (bridge steelwork generally requires traceability by piece for the principal components).

 For bridges, the erection method usually has a significant influence on the final state of stress of the structure, as well as necessitating consideration of the stability in the part-erected condition.
 An erection method statement is therefore an essential part of contract documentation.
-The MPS includes a number of clauses to clarify the requirements for temporary bracing and the dimensional control that is to be exercised.
+The SHW includes a number of clauses to clarify the requirements.

 Where painting is called for, the requirements of the corrosion protection system are to be stated as performance requirements.
 Reference may be made to Series 1900 of the Specification for Highway Works and the associated Notes for Guidance

 BS EN ISO 9001 gives requirements for quality management systems.
 This Standard may be used in any industry.
-The Highways Agency (HA) has promoted development of a series of National Highways Sector Schemes (NHSS) to aid certification bodies in interpreting the requirements of BS EN ISO 9001 for particular sectors of activity for transportation infrastructure.
-The BCSA and the Steel Construction Certification Scheme (SCCS) have been active in assisting the HA in developing schemes for structural steelwork (NHSS 20) and for corrosion protection (NHSS 19A).
+National Highways (NH), formerly Highways England, has promoted development of a series of National Highways Sector Schemes (NHSS) to aid certification bodies in interpreting the requirements of BS EN ISO 9001 for particular sectors of activity for transportation infrastructure.
+The BCSA and the Steel Construction Certification Scheme (SCCS) have been active in assisting NH in developing schemes for structural steelwork (NHSS 20), for the supply of mechanical fasteners (NHSS 3 ), for the supply of structural steel products (NHSS 3B ) and for corrosion protection (NHSS 19A).

 In addition, BCSA operates the Register of Qualified Steelwork Contractors for Bridgeworks (RQSC).
 A company qualifies for inclusion after being assessed by specialists who check the company’s financial and technical resources as well as track record and employed personnel.
 Companies are categorised in terms of the work they can execute technically, and the maximum size of contract they should handle.